Youssef-obr/pde-surrogate-learning/README.md

 \text{Do reduced coordinates improve classical ML rollouts for Burgers dynamics?}
 ```

-The next repository will compare:
+The next study will compare:

 - raw-grid states;
 - PCA / POD coefficients;
 - Fourier coefficients.

-The evaluation will include not only relative L2, but also:
+The evaluation will include:

+- one-step relative \(L^2\);
+- rollout relative \(L^2\);
 - extrema error;
 - energy decay error;
 - spectral error;
 - rollout stability;
 - prediction time.

-The goal is to understand why raw-grid classical ML surrogates can predict the correct global form while still failing on physically important quantities such as peaks, energy, spectra, and long-horizon behavior.
+The goal is to understand why raw-grid classical ML surrogates can predict visually plausible trajectories while still failing on physically important quantities such as amplitudes, spectra, and long-time behavior.

+---

+## Relation to existing work

+Burgers surrogate modeling is a standard benchmark in scientific machine learning and neural operator literature.
+This repository does not claim to introduce a new Burgers solver or a new surrogate architecture.

+Instead, it serves as a student research baseline focused on lightweight classical ML models trained directly on raw grid data.
+The follow-up project will connect this baseline to reduced-order and operator-learning ideas more systematically.

+Relevant references for the next stage include:

+- Fourier Neural Operator for Parametric Partial Differential Equations;
+- PDEBench: An Extensive Benchmark for Scientific Machine Learning;
+- non-intrusive reduced-order modeling and regression-based surrogate methods for PDEs.

 ---